nathanbacon/TicTacToe/README.md

 # TicTacToe

 This project is used to demonstrate the process of creating an iMessage app from a standalone app.
-It's just a simple TicTacToe game, if you could even call it a game, as it can't detect wins as of yet.
+It's just a simple TicTacToe game, if you could even call it a game, ~as it can't detect wins as of yet~.
 However, it's good enough to learn a little about iMessage app extensions.
+It even has sticker support!

 ## Setup